 - There have been reports of constant buzzing noises that spoil the listening experience.

 - Some customers found that the auto-off feature performs less efficiently than advertised.

 - All-digital amplifier

-The 2.4Ghz wireless Hi-Fi transmitter is pre-paired so you do not need to worry about establishing a connection.
+The 2.4 GHz wireless Hi-Fi transmitter is pre-paired, so you need not worry about establishing a connection.
 It can offer an incredibly low-frequency response with as little cone breakup and distortion as possible.

-The Klipsch R-10SWI has been selected as the best wireless subwoofer for this list because it does everything that a wireless subwoofer should do and it also comes at an affordable price.
+The Klipsch R-10SWI has been selected as the best wireless subwoofer for this list because it does everything that a wireless subwoofer should do and comes at an affordable price.
 The following are some of the pros and cons of the product:

 - The wireless high-fidelity connectivity allows for incredible sound anywhere in the room.